romi/plantdb/docs/rest_api.md

 Hereafter we introduce the URLS to use to communicate via the PlantDB REST API.

-The Python implementation is done in the `plantdb.rest_api` module and the CLI to start a Flask server is in `fsdb_rest_api`.
+The Python implementation is done in the `plantdb.server.rest_api` module and the CLI to start a Flask server is in `fsdb_rest_api`.

 ## Metadata and Files Endpoints